-Nonparametric tests for (conditional) independence restrictions have been well studied in different contexts.
-See e.g. \cite{andrews1997conditional,su2007consistent, su2008nonparametric, su2014testing,bouezmarni2012nonparametric,hoderlein2012nonparametric,linton2014testing,huang2015flexible}, among many others.
-When one considers testing independence restrictions of variables that are nonparametrically constructed, however, a key technical issue arises, especially in the case where the nonparametric components are functions of continuous covariates \citep[see e.g.][]{LW_2014_JoE}.
-Motivated by \cite{stinchcombe1998consistent}, we modify the classic Kolmogorov--Smirnov tests by using the primitive function of CDF's to represent the independence condition.
-Such a modification is novel and plays a key role for our approach.
+Nonparametric tests for conditional independence restrictions have been well studied in different contexts.
+See, e.g., \cite{andrews1997conditional}, \cite{dauxois1998nonlinear}, \cite{su2007consistent, su2008nonparametric, su2014testing}, \cite{huang2010testing}, \cite{bouezmarni2014nonparametric}, \cite{hoderlein2012nonparametric}, \cite{linton2014testing}, and \cite{huang2015flexible}, among many others.
+When one tests independence restrictions of variables that are nonparametrically constructed, a key technical issue arises in the case, in particular, in which the nonparametric components are functions of continuous covariates \citep[see, e.g.,][]{LW_2014_JoE}.
+Motivated by \cite{stinchcombe1998consistent}, we modify the classic Kolmogorov-Smirnov tests by using the primitive function of CDF's.
+Such a modification is novel and plays a key role in our approach.
 Moreover, we establish the asymptotic properties of the proposed tests under the null and alternative hypotheses.

-The paper is organized as follows.
-In Section \ref{sec:framework_motivation}, we introduce the model and derive testable model restrictions. \Cref{sec:condtional_indep} discusses our test statistics and their asymptotic results.
-We distinguish the cases whether covariates include continuous variables.
-In \Cref{sec:simulations}, we conduct Monte Carlo experiments to study the finite-sample performance of the proposed test. \Cref{sec:empirical} illustrates our testing approach by two empirical applications. \Cref{sec:extensions} extends our approach to the Regression Discontinuity design.
+The remainder of this paper is organized as follows.
+In Section \ref{sec:framework_motivation}, we introduce the model and derive testable model restrictions.
+Section \ref{sec:condtional_indep} discusses our test statistics and their asymptotic results.
+We distinguish whether the covariates include continuous variables.
+In Section \ref{sec:simulations}, we conduct Monte Carlo experiments to study the finite-sample performance of the proposed test.
+Section \ref{sec:empirical} illustrates our testing approach by two empirical applications.
 All proofs are collected in the Appendix.